mit212/lab6_2025/README.md

 Fill in `robot/robot_drive.cpp` to implement velocity control on all motors.
 Define the setpoints to all be `2` rad/s.
 Remember, each motor needs its own PID controller!
 You may use `test_basic/motor_drive_test.cpp`, `test_basic/encoder_test.cpp`, and `test_basic/motor_velocity_control.cpp` as references.

 Hint: You may have to input the negative of `controlEffort` to `motor.drive()` for some motors since they are wired in the opposite way to motor 1.
+You may also have to negate the `setpoint` value.

 Run `robot/robot_drive.cpp` and `robot/robot_wireless.cpp` and confirm that all wheels spin at about `2` rad/s and in the direction that would make the mobile robot go forward.